nathanael-fijalkow/DeepSynth/paper.md

 Writing software is tedious, error-prone, and accessible only to a small share of the population -- yet coding grows increasingly important as the digital world plays larger and larger roles in peoples’ lives.
 Programming by example seeks to make programming more reliable and accessible by allowing non-technical users to specify programs only from pairs of input-output examples.
-`DeepSynth` is a general-purpose programming by example tool, which combines predictions from neural networks with the symbolic methods to generate programs, combining the benefits of both worlds to make program synthesis scalable with guarantees.
+`DeepSynth` is a general purpose programming by example tool, which combines predictions from neural networks with symbolic methods to generate programs.
 `DeepSynth` was used for the experiments of the recently published @Fijalkow:2021.

 # Statement of need